What’s the issue?

 Changes in the non-cancellable period of a lease

-Decisions that companies make during this uncertain time may also affect how the non-cancellable period of a lease is determined.
+Decisions that companies make during uncertain times may also affect how the non-cancellable period of a lease is determined.
 For example, the non-cancellable period of a lease will change if:

 - the lessee exercises an option that was not previously included in the measurement of the lease liability;